openmainframeproject/feilong/doc/source/restapi.rst

 **GET /guests/{userid}/disks**

-List characteristics of all disks of a guest
+List characteristics of all disks of a guest.

 * Request: